wragge/pm-transcripts/README.md

 # PM Transcripts repository

-The Department of Prime Minister and Cabinet provide transcripts of more than [20,000 speeches, media releases, and interviews](https://pmtranscripts.dpmc.gov.au/about-collection) by Australian Prime Ministers.
+The Department of Prime Minister and Cabinet provides transcripts of more than [20,000 speeches, media releases, and interviews](https://pmtranscripts.dpmc.gov.au/about-collection) by Australian Prime Ministers.
 These transcripts can be [searched online](https://pmtranscripts.dpmc.gov.au/), and the underlying XML files [can be downloaded](https://pmtranscripts.dpmc.gov.au/developers) using a simple API.

 This repository contains transcripts harvested from the PM Transcripts web site on 3 September 2016.